tohling/WebJobsExtensionSamples/README.md

 ```

 There are several projects:
 1. SampleExtension - the actual new binding.
+The extension dll can also be published to Functions and be consumed by code writtin in the Functions portal.
 2. SampleFunctions - example of user code consuming the binding.
-3. Host - a small executable used to run the sample locally.
+3. Host - a small executable used to invoke the bindings and run the sample locally.
+In the portal, the Functions runtime will handle this for you.